 RTIC Hard Coolers range in size from small 20-quart options to monster 145-quart coolers.
 Most outdoor enthusiasts need the 45- or 65-quart hard cooler to cover their camping trips.

-To get us a closer look, RTIC sent Man Makes Fire a 65-quart review unit.
-After spending some time camping and hunting with the RTIC cooler for our review and testing process, this is what we learned:
+To get us a closer look, RTIC sent Man Makes Fire a 65-quart review unit, which we tested over multiple camping trips and multi-day outings.

 RTIC 65 QT Hard Cooler Review